Table of Contents

 Many companies are attracted by the simpler setup, cost and ongoing maintenance of a Representative Office, and indeed that will suit some companies either initially or for the long term, depending on their planned business and growth.
 For many however, there comes a time when they look to switch to a WFOE.

-Why converting a Representative Office to WFOE ?
+Why transform a Representative Office to WFOE ?

 We see several reasons why companies with a Representative Office later choose to move to a WFOE structure.
 These include: